 Never again would I be the person that got up at four o’clock in the afternoon, only getting dressed so that my partner didn’t know I’d wasted another day.
 Never again would I be controlled by my emotions.
 It was time I took charge of my life.

 For the first time in my life, I took myself seriously as a writer.
 I got home from work and didn’t move from the sofa until I’d written 1,000 words.
 Often I wrote more.
 I built a routine, and eventually, I had a book.
 That book became What Happens in New York.

-And now, two years after I started that journey, I’m about to publish the second, along with my first nonfiction book.
+And now, two years after I started that journey, I’ve published the second, What Happens in London, and I’m about to publish my first nonfiction book.

 If you’d told me in 2012 what I’d achieve by 2017, I never would’ve believed you.